Macrometacorp/docs/docs/cep/tutorials/create-stream-app.md

 pre-defined suspicious IPs which we are using to verify if it matches IPs in suspicious traffic.

 If they match, we raise an alarm by adding a event to a `sink`.
-Sink is an abstraction for an egress event, which serves as an output for the Stream Worker application, convert them to various data formats, and publish them to a stream or external endpoints like HTTP/REST ,database, log, JMS, email or as in this case, a Macrometa stream.
+Sink is an abstraction for an egress event, which serves as an output for the Stream Worker application, convert them to various data formats, and publish them to a stream or external endpoints like HTTP/REST ,database, log, JMS, email, or as in this case, a Macrometa stream.

 ```